ErylLadrido/CSOPESY_AJEL/README.md

 g++ GroupHomework.cpp -o *name of exe*

 Input the name of the .exe file and you should be able to run the code.
+Main function is located in GroupHomework.cpp.